I’m sure each one of us at some point has dreamed of becoming a millionaire. But how does one make a million dollars?

-- Rent out unused homes, apartments, condo units, or even rooms via Airbnb
+- Rent out unused homes, apartments, condo units, or rooms via Airbnb

 - Invest in the stock market (learn about index funds and how it could bring in passive income)

-- Build a portfolio of high divided stocks and real estate investment trusts (REITs)
+- Build a portfolio of high-dividend stocks and real estate investment trusts (REITs)

 - Buy an established blog and resell it 24 times its monthly income.